mesosphere/dcos-commons/docs/pages/developer-guide.md

 ### Internals

-Understanding plan execution can help you take advantage of the full capabilities of creating custom plans.
+Understanding plan execution can help you take advantage of the full originalCapabilities of creating custom plans.

 ![plans and the offer cycle](img/dev-guide-plans-and-the-offer-cycle.png)